JuliaPy/pyjulia/README.md

 $ python3 -m pip install --user -e .  # If you want "development install"
 ```

-The `-e` flag makes a development install, meaning that any change to pyjulia
+The `-e` flag makes a development install, meaning that any change to PyJulia
 source tree will take effect at next python interpreter restart without having
 to reissue an install command.